melbaa/summarize_consumes/readme.txt

 usage: summarize_consumes.exe [-h] [--pastebin] [--open-browser] logpath

 positional arguments:
   logpath               path to WoWCombatLog.txt

 options:
-  -h, --help      show this help message and exit --pastebin      upload result to a pastebin and return the url --open-browser  used with --pastebin. open the pastebin url with your browser
+  -h, --help            show this help message and exit --pastebin            upload result to a pastebin and return the url --open-browser        used with --pastebin. open the pastebin url with your browser --write-summary       writes output to summary.txt instead of the console